eclipse/packages/charts/hono/README.md

 The parameters enable the deployment of an example Kafka cluster, disable the deployment of the AMQP 1.0 messaging network and configure adapters and services to use Kafka based messaging.

 To use the service type `NodePort` instead of `LoadBalancer`, the following parameters must be added:
 `--set useLoadBalancer=false --set kafka.externalAccess.service.type=NodePort`.

 ### Using a production grade Kafka cluster

 If Kafka based messaging is enabled by adding `kafka` to `messagingNetworkTypes`, the Kafka clients need to be configured with connection information for a Kafka cluster.
 The Helm chart can deploy an example Kafka cluster.
 This is enabled by setting `kafkaMessagingClusterExample.enabled` to `true`.
 With this setting the chart deploys a Kafka cluster consisting of a single broker and a single Zookeeper instance and configures the protocol adapters to connect to the example cluster.

-In a production environment, though, usage of the example Kafka cluster is strongly discouraged as it does not provide any redundancy.
+However, usage of the example Kafka cluster in a production environment is strongly discouraged as it is a single node cluster only which does not provide any redundancy.

 The Helm chart can be configured to use an existing Kafka cluster instead of the example deployment.
 In order to do so, the protocol adapters need to be configured with information about the bootstrap server addresses